Bahaa-Mohammed96/TelegramBotBase/README.md

-# PyrobotBase
+# PTB Bot Base

-### The Base Repository for making of a Telegram Bot using the Pyrogram Library.
+### The Base Repository for making of a Telegram Bot using the Python-Telegram-Bot Library.
 <br>

 ## Licensing